You're using an outdated browser. This website will not display correctly and some features will not work.

 Special rules re transmission infrastructure

-(12) For the purposes of subsections (6), (7) and (8), the reference to “affected members” includes a member that owns or operates transmission infrastructure only if the member also owns or operates other underground infrastructure.
+(12) For the purposes of subsections (6), (7), (8) and (10), a reference to “affected members” includes a member that owns or operates transmission infrastructure only if the member also owns or operates other underground infrastructure and a reference to the affected member’s underground infrastructure does not include the affected member’s transmission infrastructure.
 2022, c.
 9, Sched.
 2, s.
-6 (1).
+6 (1); 2024, c.
+1, s.
+9 (5).

 Cost of dedicated locator